-You just have to identify your irregular expenses, total their cost and divide that total by 12 to turn them into a single monthly bill that you can include in your budget.
+Fortunately, taking the surprise out of irregular expenses is fairly simple.
+You just have to identify your irregular expenses, total their cost, and divide that total by 12 to turn them into a single monthly bill that you can include in your budget.

 Ready to give your budget the update that it needs?
 Let’s take a closer look at how to incorporate those irregular expenses into your monthly budget.

 Identify Your Irregular Expenses

 Irregular expenses include any bill that is infrequent but easy to predict, such as insurance bills that you pay once or twice per year.
 They could also include vet bills, certain types of subscriptions, and more.